Texas Lep Information

 depending on the year, may be very massive indeed, continuing unabated for as long as five months.

-Texas Urania fulgens County Records
+Texas and Florida Urania fulgens County Records

 Urania fulgens (Walker, 1854)

-Observations of the largest migration of Urania fulgens
+Observations of the largest Urania migration

 to reach the United States